Adaptive feedback cancellation: Hearing Aids

 Hearing aids use adaptive feedback cancellation to improve the amount of gain.
-When hearing aids are misplaced or turned to loud volumes they can have large feedback.
-Noise picked up through the hearing aid's microphone creates this feedback, which is then amplified creating a ringing noise.
+When hearing aids are misplaced or turned to loud volumes, they can feedback.
+Noise picked up through the hearing aid's microphone creates this feedback, which is then amplified, creating a ringing noise.
 Adaptive feedback cancellation cancels the noise with an adaptive filter.
-The product of the adaptive filter cancels the feedback from the microphone creating clear sound from the hearing aid.
+The product of the adaptive filter cancels the feedback from the microphone, creating clear sound from the hearing aid.

 Echo Cancellation

 Echo cancellation is a form of adaptive feedback cancellation used in telephones and teleconferencing devices.
 Much like adaptive feedback cancellation in hearing aids, echo cancellation uses an adaptive filter to cancel echo reverberations from a microphone.

 Jammer Suppression

 Jammer suppression is a way to reject interference with large signals that are much stronger than traditional signals.
 This process uses an adaptive filter, and its algorithm has applications in all types of signal suppression.